This post may contain affiliate links. Please see my disclosure policy for details.

 As a consequence, Whitby Abbey fell into ruin and this is how we see it today.
 But, now, it’s been reborn as the new home of Dracula!

 Bram Stoker first visited Whitby in 1890.
 His view of this abbey from his hotel room inspired him to write his classic vampire novel.
+Also, he used Bran Castle as an inspiration in Romania.

 You’ll find that they regularly host Dracula plays here, there are Dracula gifts to buy in the shop!
 They take Dracula tourism very seriously and it’s a great place for some spooky fun.